Recognition of affine-equivalent polyhedra by their natural developments: Local realizability problem for a natural development

 Our approach to an algorithmic solution of Problem~\ref{main_probl} is based on reducing it to the following problem:

 \begin{probl} \emph{Let abstract developments $R$ and $R'$ be combinatorially equivalent to each other, $\widetilde{x} _0$ be a vertex of $R$, $Z$ be a patch of $R$ incident to $\widetilde{x}_0$, and $Z'$ be the patch of $R'$ corresponding to $Z$ due to the combinatorial equivalence of $R$ and $R'$.
-Suppose also that any face of $Z$ is affine-equivalent to the corresponding by combinatorial equivalence face of $Z'$.
-The problem is whether there exist polyhedra $P$ and $P'$ in $\mathbb{R}^3$ such that (i) $P$ and $P'$ are homeomorphic to the disc; (ii) $Z$ is the natural development of $P$; (iii) $Z'$ is the natural development of $P'$; (iv) $P$ and $P'$ are affine-equivalent to each other.} \end{probl}
+Suppose also that any face of $Z$ is co-affine to the corresponding face of $Z'$.
+The problem is whether there exist polyhedra $P$ and $P'$ in $\mathbb{R}^3$ such that (i) $P$ and $P'$ are homeomorphic to the disc; (ii) $Z$ is the natural development of $P$; (iii) $Z'$ is the natural development of $P'$; (iv) $P$ and $P'$ are co-affine.} \end{probl}

 For the convenience of speech, property (ii) is expressed by the words ``a natural development $Z$ is isometrically realized as a polyhedron $P$.''
-Note that Problem~\ref{local_probl} deals with the possibility of realizing only patches $Z$ and $Z'$ as affine-equivalent polyhedra, regardless of whether it is possible to realize ``ambient'' abstract developments $R$ and $R'$.
+Note that Problem~\ref{local_probl} deals with the possibility of realizing only patches $Z$ and $Z'$ as co-affine polyhedra, regardless of whether it is possible to realize ``ambient'' abstract developments $R$ and $R'$.
 Therefore, Problem~\ref{local_probl} can be called local.

 Let $\widetilde{x}_1, \widetilde{x}_2, \widetilde {x}_3$ be sequentially numbered vertices of a patch $Z$ incident to a vertex $\widetilde{x}_0$ of an abstract development $R$, and let $n$ be the total number of vertices of $R$ incident to $\widetilde{x}_0$.
 Let us study Problem~\ref{local_probl} for each of the following cases separately: $n=3$ (see Fig.~\ref{fig4}, a); $n=4$ (see Fig.~\ref{fig4}, b); $n\geqslant 5$ (see Fig.~\ref{fig4}, c).